AvaMGardiner/COMP1000-Introduction-to-Computer-Programming/Programming Assessments/Assessment 1/Assessment 1 - Instructions and Grade.md

 **In Case of Faulty Submission**

-<u>Unfortunately, we can't accept re-submissions if you submit your assignment incorrectly.</u> If you submit an empty file, the wrong file, a zip file, a file in the wrong format, etc - you will get zero marks.
+<ins>Unfortunately, we can't accept re-submissions if you submit your assignment incorrectly.</ins> If you submit an empty file, the wrong file, a zip file, a file in the wrong format, etc - you will get zero marks.
 It is your responsibility to check your submission prior to the due date.
 Any and all submissions made after the due date will have a late penalty applied (as specified in the unit guide) unless a valid special consideration request has been approved.

 **Feedback**